Lovely-Thing/Banking-System-API/README.md

 # Banking System Using Homomorphic Encryption

-This is a project which demonstrates Homomorphic Encryption.
+This is a project which demonstrates Homomorphic Encryption using Paillier Encryption.

 ## Technologies Used
 1. [Yarn](https://yarnpkg.com/)